jguinn124/Picture_Search/README.md

-In the project directory, you can run:
+To run the project locally, in the project directory, you can run:

 npm start